sketchplugins/plugin-directory/README.md

 - [Sketch Arrange Artboards](https://github.com/kenmoore/sketch-arrange-artboards), by Ken Moore: Layout all artboards in a grid with user-specified number of rows
 - [Sketch Artboard](https://github.com/kenmoore/sketch-artboard), by Ken Moore: Next Artboard / Previous Artboard
 - [Sketch Aspect Ratio](https://github.com/preciousforever/sketch-aspect-ratio), by precious design studio: A simple plugin to apply preset or custom aspect ratios to a selected layer.
+- [Sketch Auto Mask](http://sketchautomask.com), by Patrick Hill: A better masking tool.
+Create a mask snapped to a selected group, image, or layer with a handy shortcut.
+The mask stays selected for easy editing.
 - [Sketch Auto Translate](https://github.com/symdesign/sketch-auto-translate), by Friedrich Schultheiss: Plugin to translate Sketch files into via Google Translate.
 - [Sketch Bounding Boxer](https://github.com/preciousforever/sketch-bounding-boxer), by precious design studio: A simple plugin to to toggle visibility of 'boundingBox' layers in a Sketch document.
 - [Sketch Browser Preview](https://github.com/freakland/sketch-browser-preview), by FreakLand: Generates a preview (⌘ + ⇧ + .) of your current artboard and shows in your web browser.